How Can FearAZ.com Help You?

 Some People Have a Deep Fear of Smiles

-If yes, you may be suffering from the fear of smiles or smiling.
+If yes, you may be suffering from the fear of smiles or smiling– or the fear of smiley faces.

-A person suffering from this fear will often find it extremely difficult to explain themselves.
-Not only do they fear that their phobia may not be real, but they would also constantly worry that people would make more fun of or mock them for their phobia.
+A person suffering from this fear will often find it difficult to explain themselves.
+Not only do they fear that their phobia may not be real, but they also worry that others might make fun of them or mock them for their phobia.

-It’s thus natural for people suffering from excessive fear of smiles to keep to themselves and avoid social situations.
-However, that is not a solution.
+Because of their nagging fears, it’s natural for people suffering from excessive fear of smiles to keep to themselves and avoid social situations.
+However, that’s not the best solution.
 Proper care and treatment can help you recover from this fear and live a fruitful and fulfilling life.

 Excessive Fear of Smiles Explained

-The phobia was very recently discovered by German psychoanalyst and psychotherapist Michael Titze in 1996.
+This phobia was discovered in 1996 by German psychoanalyst and psychotherapist Michael Titze.
 In his papers, Titze observed that his patients were most worried about being laughed at and would scan their environment for signs of ridicule and laughter.
 He noted that these patients considered themselves ridiculous and often developed psychosomatic disturbances such as lack of sleep.

 Given how new the discovery of excessive fear of smiles is, this fear is yet to be included in the Diagnostic and Statistical Manual of Mental Disorders (DSM) and is not recognized in the official list of phobias.
 However, research on this phobia continues to present notable findings.